BLACK LENTIL & RED BEAN STEW

 Pink Himalayan rock salt and freshly cracked black pepper to season

-Fresh herbs such as chives, spring onion or coriander, a wedge of lemon/lime, room temperature coconut yoghurt and/or rice (basmati and brown rice works well) to serve if desired
+Fresh herbs such as chives, spring onion or coriander, a wedge of lemon/lime, room temperature coconut yoghurt, raita and/or rice (basmati and brown rice works well) to serve if desired

 Take a large saucepan and place on the stove at a medium heat.

-Put in the oil and then add the cumin seeds, stirring for a couple of minutes until the seeds begin to pop and become aromatic.
+Once warm, add the cumin seeds to the pan to dry roast, stirring for a couple of minutes until the seeds begin to pop and become aromatic.

 Now add the onions, and stir for another minute or two until soft and translucent.
-Make sure not to let it burn, turn down the heat if you need to.
+Make sure not to let it burn, add a little water to avoid sticking and turn down the heat if you need to.

 Add the ginger and remaining spices to the mix for one minute, stirring until they become aromatic.

-Put in the lentils, beans and vegetables, combine to coat with the oil, spices and onion.
+Put in the lentils, beans and vegetables, combine to coat with the spices and onion.

 Add the tomatoes, vegetable stock, coconut cream and combine well.